modular-ml/wrapyfi/docs/tutorials/Multiple Robots.md

   robot, the utility of such separation is not apparent.
 If we were to merge the workflows in the main configuration `COMP_mainpc.yml` file, then we must also run the workflow for **robot A** when wanting to run **robot B** only.

-  Run the ESR9 FER model, acquiring images from the webcam and forwarding the recognized emotion to the application controller (on **S:1**):
+  Run the ESR9 FER model, acquiring images from the webcam and forwarding the recognized expression to the application controller (on **S:1**):

   ```bash
   cd $HOME/Code/wrapyfi-examples_esr9/